-Political Map of Bosnia and Herzegovina, also called BiH shows the international and provincial boundaries, the national capital, and major cities of the country.
+Bosnia and Herzegovina also called BiH shows the international and provincial boundaries, the national capital, and major cities of the country.

 BiH has an approximate land area of 51,197 Sqkm that makes the nation a little bigger than Switzerland and somewhat smaller than West Virginia (US).
 BiH has 2 main geographical regions; Bosnia in the northern part occupying approximately 80% of the state territory and, and the remaining part is Herzegovina in the Southern part.

 Currently, the approximate population of BiH is 3,279,537; the largest and the capital city of the BiH in Sarajevo.
-Serbian, Croatian and Spanish is majorly spoken languages.
-Around 51% of populations follow Islam and approximately 46% follow Christianity.
+Serbian, Croatian and Spanish are majorly spoken languages.
+Around 51% of the population follow Islam and approximately 46% follow Christianity.

 Una National Park

 Established in 2008, the park was intended to preserve the Unac, Upper Una Rivers, Krka, waterfalls, flora and fauna, and various archaeological sites.
 It is a highly biodiverse area in the Balkans and a must-visit place.
 The nearest town to the park is Bihac travelers prefer staying at.